Skip to content

 Terminal window

-bproxy elements -s m4q7z2
+bproxy elements -n <nick> -s m4q7z2 --form

 Use the handle returned by links or elements: